 Amend paragraph 5.3.10 by inserting the text underlined below:

-5.3.10 make an accurate and up-to-date copy of this Agreement available on the Website in accordance with Schedule 14, and arrange (in return for a charge not exceeding the reasonable cost of so doing) for an accurate and up-to-date copy of this Agreement to be supplied to any person requesting a copy of the same;
+5.3.10 make an accurate and up-to-date copy of this Agreement, each Change Proposal, each consultation document, each Change Report, and all the matters, minutes, reports, consultation responses, data and other information except in the cases covered by clause 57.1, available on the Website in accordance with Schedule 14, and arrange (in return for a charge not exceeding the reasonable cost of so doing) for an accurate and up-to-date copy of this Agreement or any other document covered by this sub-clause to be supplied to any person requesting a copy of the same;

 Amend paragraph 3 of Schedule 14 by inserting the text underlined below:

-3. This Agreement (excluding the Revenue Protection Code of Practice), a list of the Parties and a copy of the Change Register shall be accessible through the Public Pages.
+3. This Agreement (excluding the Revenue Protection Code of Practice), a list of the Parties and a copy of the Change Register, each Change Proposal, each consultation document, each Change Report, and all the matters, minutes, reports, consultation responses, data and other information except in the cases covered by clause 57.1 or in relation to information created or received on or before 31 May 2014 shall be accessible through the Public Pages.
 The following shall only be accessible through the Password Controlled Pages:

 the full text of this Agreement (including the Revenue Protection Code of Practice);

-minutes of (and papers associated with) the meetings of the Panel, Working Groups and the DCUSA Ltd board of directors; and
+minutes of (and papers associated with) the meetings of the Panel, Working Groups and the DCUSA Ltd board of directors in cases covered by clause 57.1 or in relation to information created or received on or before 31 May 2014; and

 the contact details for Contract Managers and holders of Web Accounts.